DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/authentication.md

 > Role initialization code is executed only once when the role is used for the first time.

-After you create the roles, you can switch between users at any moment except for the role initialization code.
+After you create roles, you can switch between users at any time except role initialization.

-If you switch to a role for the first time in test run, the browser will be navigated from the original page to a login page where the role initialization code will be executed.
-Then the original page will be reloaded with new credentials (you can use the [preserveUrl](../../reference/test-api/role/constructor.md#optionspreserveurl) option to disable redirect to the original page).
-If you switch to a role that has already been initialized, TestCafe simply reloads the current page with the appropriate credentials.
+If you switch to a role for the first time in a test run, the browser navigates from the original page to a login page where role initialization code is executed.
+Then, the original page is reloaded with new credentials.
+(Use the [preserveUrl](../../reference/test-api/role/constructor.md#optionspreserveurl) option to disable the redirect to that page.)
+If you switch to a role that was already initialized, TestCafe simply reloads the current page with corresponding credentials.

 To switch to a role, use the [t.useRole](../../reference/test-api/testcontroller/userole.md) function.